UUÂãÁÄÖ±²¥

 imgtext

-The Government announced at Budget 2018 that a DST would be introduced which seeks to match the amount of tax paid in the UK by digital businesses to the value derived from UK users.
-Legislation is included in FA 2020 and HMRC has issued a Digital Services Tax Manual.
-DST applies to groups that provide a digital services activity.
+The digital services tax (DST) seeks to match the amount of tax paid in the UK by digital businesses to the value derived from UK users.
+It applies to groups that provide a digital services activity.

-It is anticipated that DST will be repealed in 2023 and replaced by a multilateral tax of a similar nature.
+When it was first introdcued, it was anticipated that DST would be repealed in 2023 and replaced by a multilateral tax of a similar nature (Pillar One of the OECD’s proposed reform of the international corporate tax rules).
+However, the framework for Pillar One is still under consultation at OECD level.
 See below at ‘DST ― international aspects’ for further details.

 For more detail see Simon’s Taxes D2.801.